dmcfalls/MergeSort-Cpp/README.md

 # MergeSort-Cpp

-Single- and multithreaded MergeSort implementations in C++.
+Single-threaded and multithreaded MergeSort implementations in C++.